-Lovers of Robert Schumann’s lieder – and I count myself among those happy multitudes – will find song in everything he wrote.
+Lovers of Robert Schumann’s Lieder – and I count myself among those happy multitudes – will find song in everything he wrote.
 Judging by this intimate, lyrical performance, Belarusian-French cellist Ivan Karizna, conductor Otto Tausk and the West Australian Symphony Orchestra certainly seem to have done so in the composer’s Cello Concerto in A minor, Op.
 129.

 Jonathan Ryan and the West Australian Symphony Orchestra.
 Photo © Daniel James Grant